giuluck/benchmark-library/benchmarks/epidemics/README.md

 This benchmark provides simple simulation approaches for epidemic phenomena, based on classical compartmental models (SIR and SEIR).
 The benchmark can be used for epidemic control problems, for learning surrogates, or any other application where evaluating epidemic (or epidemic-like) behavior under controlled conditions can be useful.

-There two main `Benchmark` sub-classes:
+There are two available `Benchmark` subclasses:

 * `epidemics.SIR`, representing a compartmental model with the Susceptibles, Infected, and Recovered groups
 * `epidemics.SEIR`, representing a compartmental model with the Susceptibles, Exposed, Infected, and Recovered groups